The Neighborhood Hub

 The Neighborhood Hub is a multi-agency partnership that includes MassHousing, MassDevelopment, the Massachusetts Housing Partnership (MHP), the Massachusetts Association of Community Development Corporations (MACDC), the Massachusetts Institute for a New Commonwealth (MassINC), and the Commonwealth's Department of Housing and Community Development (DHCD), in collaboration with the Attorney General's Office.

-In its first iteration, the Neighborhood Hub seeks to partner with five communities and their nonprofit partners for two years to provide technical assistance grants of up to $100,000.
+The Neighborhood Hub works with Gateway Cities and their regional and nonprofit partners for three years to provide technical assistance grants of up to $200,000 for comprehensive neighborhood revitalization projects.

 The 2021 Neighborhood Hub Annual Symposium